Appliance Prices, Shortages, and Final Mile Issues

 On Harvard's panel, they had some high-powered people from the government, the business community, high-level economists, and me.
 Panel members talked about components, containers, ports, shipping, and infrastructure issues.

-Our portion was the final mile, including warehousing, appliance pricing throughout the pandemic, and skilled labor shortages in a 5-minute presentation.
+Our portion was the final mile, including warehousing, appliance pricing throughout the pandemic, and the scarcity of experienced technicians in a 5-minute presentation.

 What you will learn in this article is why this range of issues and many others like it will have a lead time of 13 months.
 I am not picking on any particular appliance brands.
 Many brands are six months to a year.